nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 categories: tech
 ---

 For those of you unsure of what two-way data binding is exactly, the following two sentences should clarify.
 When data in the model changes, the view will update accordingly.
 In a similar fashion, in case the view changes, these changes should propagate back to the model.
-This basically means the view and the model stay synchronized at all times.
-This is very useful when there are multiple sources from which data may be changed.
+This basically means the view and the model stay synchronized at all times, which is very useful when there are multiple sources from which data may be changed.

 A possible application of two-way data binding can best be illustrated with an example.
 In this case we will use the Session as the 'model' and an html input element as the 'view'.